argoproj/argo-cd/docs/getting_started.md

 ### Creating Apps Via UI

-Open a browser to the Argo CD external UI, and login by visiting the IP/hostname in a browser and use the credentials set in step 4 or locally as explained in step 1.
+Open a browser to the Argo CD external UI, and login by visiting the IP/hostname in a browser and use the credentials set in step 4 or locally as explained in [Try Argo CD Locally](try_argo_cd_locally.md).

 After logging in, click the **+ New App** button as shown below: